-If there is one kind of meal I never get tired of it’s definitely buddha bowls.
+If there is one kind of meal I never get tired of, it’s definitely Buddha Bowl.
+Introducing Sesame-Crusted Hoisin Tofu Buddha Bowl!

-These Buddha bowls come with marinated tofu that is perfectly crispy on the outside and tender on the inside, plus spicy roasted sweet potatoes, quinoa, avocado, greeeeens, and hummus!
+This Buddha bowl comes with marinated tofu that is perfectly crispy on the outside and tender on the inside, plus spicy roasted sweet potatoes, quinoa, avocado, greens, and hummus!

 Let the tofu marinate for at least two hours to give it time to soak up the marinade.
 Once the tofu has marinated, heat a skillet over medium heat and cook on each side for a few minutes before pouring the remaining marinade.
 This step allows the tofu to soak up more flavor from the marinade.

-Next, dust the tofu slices with rice flour, dip into the wet batter, and finally coat with the sesame-breadcrumbs.
+Next, dust the tofu slices with rice flour, dip them into the wet batter, and finally, coat them with the sesame breadcrumbs.
 It’s now ready to shallow-fry until crispy and golden brown!
-Make sure to cook the tofu just before serving though, if you want it crispy.
+Make sure to cook the tofu just before serving, though, if you want it crispy.
 Check the notes for a baked version.

 To complement the tofu, you can never go wrong with roasted potatoes + avocado.
-This combination always works, it’s like peanut butter + jelly, or chocolate + sea salt, or apple + cinnamon.
-Anyway, sweet potatoes are coated with cumin and chili powder,ย then roasted in the oven until soft.
+This combination always works, like peanut butter + jelly, chocolate + sea salt, or apple + cinnamon.
+Anyway, sweet potatoes are coated with cumin and chili powder, then roasted in the oven until soft.

 Quick note: If you love hoisin sauce as much as I do, I won’t judge if you add a drizzle of hoisin on top of everything for even more flavor.

-These good-for-you buddha bowls have it all!
-They are packed with protein, healthy fats, carbs, vitamins, and last but not least, flavor!
+This good-for-you Buddha bowl has it all!
+It is packed with protein, healthy fats, carbs, vitamins, and, last but not least, flavor!

 Let me know in the comments if you try this recipe!